WSU-kduncan/ceg3120-cicd-AbsoluteSNO/README-CD.md

  * Run the new one: ```docker run [flags] username/repoName:tag```
 * [Bash deploy script](./deployment/deploy.sh)
  * The script will output its progress, pay attention to output for testing.
+### Configuring a webhook Listener on EC2 Instance
 * To install adnanh's Webhook, follow these steps:
  * Install the binaries: ```wget https://github.com/adnanh/webhook/releases/download/v2.8.0/webhook-linux-amd64 -O webhook```
  * Make it executable: ```chmod +x webhook```